vpelletier/xfw/README.rst

 - string trucating is multi-byte (UTF-8, ...) agnostic, and will mindlessly cut in the middle of any entity
+  If your fields are defined in number of characters of some encoding, just use provide xfw with unicode objects, and do the transcoding outside it.
+See `codecs` standard module.

 - proper interface declaration